Gothic Short Stories + PDF

 Gothic Short Stories

 Death and elements of horror feature prominently in gothic short stories.
 They often contain decayed settings, human psychology, and strong evocations of nature.
 They are scary but usually not as graphic as horror stories, although there is definite overlap between the two, and this page also includes some regular horror stories.
 Some of the other mainstays of gothicism include young maidens, clergy and other religious figures, castles, monasteries, night-time journeys, insanity, and violence.
 The gothic short stories with PDF links are in a separate section a little ways down.
-There are also separate sections below for American and Southern gothic.
 See also:

 My favorite anthology of this type is The Weird: A Compendium of Strange and Dark Stories (Amazon).
 It’s light on traditional gothic short stories.
 No Poe, Hawthorne or Pushkin.
 But it’s full of mysterious occurrences and seldom seen pulp stories.
 It’s also where I first read “The Summer People”, “Sandkings”, and “The Long Sheet”, so I’ll always appreciate it.
 And it’s absolutely huge.
 Another large, standout anthology is The Complete Masters of Darkness.